|Tour de France||

 However, I make the flight, the guy next to me is skinny for a change, and they don't lose my bag.
 I take BART to Ashby and walk home.

 Note to self: get a direct flight next time.

 The trip was packed full of great and memorable experiences.

 However, my mood was up and down.
 Partly because of pre-existing borderline depression.
 Also because a lot of the time I was around people speaking French, and I felt isolated.
 Also a lot of time waiting around at loose ends, which I don't do well with.

 In several parts of the trip we were greatly inconvenienced by the lack of a smartphone with Google Maps.

-The usual cultural contrast with the U.s. The way Europeans live, and treat each other, and treat the Earth, is pretty closely aligned with my views and values.
-Spending time in Europe confirms and heightens my disgust with U.S.
+The usual cultural contrast with the U.S. The way Europeans live, and treat each other, and treat the Earth, is pretty closely aligned with my views and values.
+Spending time in Europe confirms and heightens my disgust with the U.S.